neurodata/aloftus/README.md

-I can still update readmes programatically
+should be before the old textI can still update readmes programatically